 Real estate offers tremendous possible benefits for a smart investor, including income flow, tax benefits and long term appreciation.

 But before getting into either office space or multifamily, you need to do your due diligence.
-Unless you are an expert or exceptionally experienced at this, make sure to have a buyer’s broker, aka tenant rep, on yoru side and go to real estate investment professionals like Gray Capital LLC.
+Unless you are an expert or exceptionally experienced at this, make sure to have a buyer’s broker, aka tenant rep, on your side.

 There are generally two types of residential buildings that you can purchase: a single-family and multifamily.
 The former means a single unit that can be rented out to a single tenant.
 On the other hand, multifamily properties can be anything from a duplex with two units to an apartment complex with tens or hundreds of units.

 You may already know that single-family homes can be as low as $30,000 for an investor in some lower cost markets, but multifamily can be hundreds of thousands or millions of dollars.
 While the price tag might be higher on multifamily, getting loans for them is much easier.
 They are generally based upon the income flow of the property, rather than soley on the financial condition of the borrower.

 If you aren’t the type to manage the rental properties yourself, then you will need to hire property management services.
 But if you have single units, hiring external services may reduce your monthly income significantly.
 Fortunately, multifamily allows you to easily employ property management services without worrying too much about the cost.

 Diversifying a portfolio can be instrumental for every investor, which is why an opportunity with a higher income potential makes good sense.